stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Alert on pods referencing a service account that isn't found
+**Description**: Indicates when pods reference a service account that is not found.

-**Remediation**: Make sure to create the service account, or to refer to an existing service account.
+**Remediation**: Create the missing service account, or refer to an existing service account.

 **Template**: [non-existent-service-account](generated/templates.md#non-existent-service-account)